tstack/lnav/docs/source/hotkeys.rst

       -
       - In search mode, search for the previous occurrence.
 Otherwise, search history using current contents of the prompt
+    * - :kbd:`Alt` + :kbd:`=`
+      -
+      - In multi-line mode, grow the prompt by one line.
+The prompt's status bar can also be dragged with the mouse to resize.
+    * - :kbd:`Alt` + :kbd:`-`
+      -
+      - In multi-line mode, shrink the prompt by one line.

 Customizing
 -----------